D3lt4lph4/jpeg_deep/README.md

 ### Starting the training

-Once you have defined all the variables and modified the config files to your needs, simply run the following command (be aware that using horovod requires the modification of some of the parameters):
+Once you have defined all the variables and modified the config files to your needs, simply run the following command:

 ```bash
 python scripts/training.py -c <config_dir_path> --no-horovod